Plains Indigenous peoples: Ritual ceremonies

 from the indigenous people by purchase, alliance, marriage, forced occupation, or exchange of irrigation sources.
 Sometimes, they even took advantage of the indigenous people's drinking habits and cheated on the contracts.
 The Plains indigenous peoples thus yielded their living space and scattered elsewhere.
 Since 1701, the fallow lands and hunting places of the Plains indigenous peoples gradually become the farmlands of the Han Chinese, which caused major changes in their economic life and social system.
 Those who refused to migrate were slowly assimilated into Han society, and those who relocated could not avoid the oppression from the Han people or other indigenous people and had to move again.

 Now, the Plains indigenous peoples are mostly sinicized.
 They speak fluently the languages of the Han people.
 The early Han Chinese that came to Taiwan were mostly single males, who usually took aboriginal wives.

 Since the 1990s, as the ethno-political activities and the Nativist Cultural Movement have flourished on the island, descendants of the Plains indigenous peoples have also started to demand name correction and joined the Alliance of Taiwan Aboriginal Constitution Movement.
 Kavalan descendants, such as Chieh Wan-lai, have endeavoured to teach traditional language and culture in Hualien; in 1991, they worked with the Yilan County Government to organise a campaign for the Kavalan to search for their roots, and in 1993, they held a Kavalan Harvest Festival.
-In addition, the Ketagalan tribe in the north has held several cultural activities in 1994 and 1996.
+In addition, the Ketagalan tribe in the north held several cultural activities in 1994 and 1996.
 Moreover, the descendants of Siraya, Taokas, and Pazeh have also tried to re-establish and pass on their traditions and cultures.